Why Public Art Murals Make Cities More Livable

 Cities Are for Everyone

 Jane Jacobs, the godmother of urban vitality, once said that cities should reflect the people who live in them.
 Not just the affluent or the elite, but everyone.
-The heartbeat of a city is its diversity, and public art offers one of the most vibrant ways to showcase that.
+The heartbeat of a city is its diversity.
+Public art offers one of the most vibrant ways to showcase that.
 Especially on Vancouver Island, where community spirit and creativity thrive, public art murals play a key role in shaping spaces that feel inclusive, alive, and uniquely local.

 Low-Brow Art is High-Value Culture

-Cities that embrace both high and low-brow art become more human, arguably more livable.
+Cities that embrace both high and low-brow art become more human and arguably more livable.
 They reject sterilized aesthetics and instead invite laughter, contemplation, and connection.
 Murals, especially when commissioned from local artists like Lys Glassford Art, transform blank walls into community backdrops.

 The Fast Track to Beautification Without Gentrification